About this document

 Compose set out to have all users running the most current minor version of any major version.
 To this end, minor version upgrades will be automated.

-When a minor version of a database is made available on Compose, databases on previous minor versions have up to 7 days to upgrade before a new minor version is auto-upgraded.
+When a minor version of a database is made available on Compose, it will not be set as “preferred.“ Databases on previous minor versions have up to 7 days to upgrade before a new minor version is auto-upgraded.
 These automatic upgrades will happen during designed 3 am maintenance windows at the location of the datacenter.
+After 7 days, the new minor version will be marked “preferred”

 Once a new minor version is available, we will no longer provision previous minor versions.